pvandervelde/zinger/engineering.md

   * Asphalt
   * Hard packed dirt
   * Sand
-  * Mud
+  * Light mud
 * The rover is shielded as much as possible from ingress of foreign materials into the sensitive components of the rover.
-* The rover will provide easy ways for foreign materials to be removed from the rover, either automatically or with the assistance of an operator
+* The rover will provide easy ways for foreign materials to be removed from the rover, either automatically or with the assistance of an operator.
-* It should be possible to clean the rover without damaging it
+* It should be possible to clean the rover without damaging it or the operator doing the cleaning.

 ### Must-Have Requirement: Communication